Need more information about heart failure?

 Call us at: 704-512-2785

-Sanger Heart & Vascular Institute's Heart Failure Clinic, located in Charlotte, NC, emphasizes early diagnosis and treatment of heart failure so that further deterioration may be prevented.
+Sanger Heart & Vascular Institute's Heart Failure Clinic emphasizes early diagnosis and treatment of heart failure so that further deterioration may be prevented.
 The multidisciplinary team meets regularly to ensure the care patients receive is based on the collective knowledge of our experts.

 What is Heart Failure?

 Heart failure is a chronic disease that occurs over time as the pumping action in the heart grows weaker.
 The leading causes of heart failure include coronary heart disease, diabetes and high blood pressure.
 More than 5 million adults have heart failure in the United States, and there is no cure.

 However, experts like the ones at Sanger Heart & Vascular Institute, can provide personalized management plans, including lifestyle changes, medicines, interventions and surgery, if needed, to help patients prolong and improve quality of life.